 Since gaining independence from Britain, a military junta took over by force and ruled with an iron fist from 1962 to 2011, shutting off the country from the rest of the world.
 With democratic elections in 2015, the first non-military leader since 1962 was elected.

 Then Myanmar finally opened its doors to the rest of the world after all these years.
+Unfortunately since my visit in late 2015, the country is now again dealing with civil unrest and it is advised that it is not currently safe to visit.

 Day One Yangon Itinerary